Inside the Square

-Inside the Square is a 2009 documentary film directed by David Michod.
+Inside the Square is a 2009 documentary film directed by David Michôd.
 It is a 30 minutes behind-the-scenes look at the making of 2008 neo-noir thriller film The Square directed by Nash Edgerton, with particular emphasis on the style and difficulties arose during the shooting and the experience of cast and crew during the making of film.
 It had a limited release in Australia on 5 March 2009.

 Synopsis

 Behind the scenes production footage and interview of cast and crew of 2008 film The Square.